World Golf Tour

 You've probably seen this putt before.
 This is on Kiawah's 3rd hole when your approach shot lands short of the pin.
 It looks like a pretty innocent putt.
 The break is minimal as you can see by my aim however, I see the vast majority of players leave this putt short and here's why.

 Look at the info box (the blue box).
 The hole is 12 feet away from me and it's telling me that I have 0 inch uphill putt.
 Good spot to be, but it's lying to me.
 You should always treat a 0 inch uphill putt as a 1 inch uphill putt.
-If you look closely at my aim line, you can see that it is gradually changing to blue as it nears the hole.
+If you look real closely at my aim line, you can see that the color is gradually changing to blue as it nears the hole.
 In fact, it actually starts to change about 2 feet from the hole.
 We know that blue on the grid indicates uphill, so this supposedly flat putt actually has an uphill swing right at the very end!
-Most putts are moving slowly when they're only 2 feet away.
-Once they hit the uphill section they lose momentum fast and the putt winds up short.
+Most putts are moving slowly when they're only 2 feet away and thus are very susceptible to break or elevation change .
+Once that putt hits the uphill section it loses its momentum fast and the putt winds up 6 inches short.
 Keep an eye out for this in the future and be sure to compensate for it when you see it.

 Remember folks, you drive for show, but you putt for dough!